-FAA Part 108: What the New BVLOS Rules Mean for Commercial Drone Work
+FAA Part 108: What the Proposed BVLOS Rules Mean for Commercial Drone Work

-If you follow drone regulations, you've probably heard about the FAA's upcoming Part 108 rule.
-It's the biggest shift in commercial drone regulation since Part 107 was introduced in 2016—and it's expected to be finalized in Spring 2026.
+If you follow drone regulations, you've probably heard about the FAA's proposed Part 108 BVLOS rule.
+If finalized, it could become the biggest shift in commercial drone regulation since Part 107 was introduced in 2016.

 For most commercial drone operators like myself, the immediate impact will be minimal.
 Part 107 still governs the visual line of sight (VLOS) operations that make up the majority of real estate, construction, and inspection work.
-But Part 108 opens doors that have been closed for years—and understanding what's coming helps you plan ahead.
+But proposed Part 108 could open doors that have been closed for years, and understanding the rulemaking helps you plan ahead.

 What Is Part 108?